Tres Hermanos Conservation Authority

 In a historic effort to protect one of the largest expanses of open land in the region, the 2,445-acre Tres Hermanos Ranch in Chino Hills and Diamond Bar is now under the ownership of the Tres Hermanos Conservation Authority (February 2019).

 The Tres Hermanos Conservation Authority (Authority) is a joint powers agency with representatives from the cities of Chino Hills, Diamond Bar, and Industry.
-The purpose of this Authority is to coordinate the overall conservation, maintenance and use of the property through the collaboration by its Member Agencies to protect the 2,445 Tres Hermanos Ranch.
+The purpose of the Authority is to coordinate the overall ownership, maintenance and use of the 2,445-acre Tres Hermanos Ranch property through the collaborative efforts of its Member Agencies.

 March 27, 2019 - A press conference was held on the Tres Hermanos Ranch property recognizing the new Tres Hermanos Conservation Authority.
 Representatives from each of the three cities was in attendance